 - Standards – some indie authors put out books full of errors and I learned from doing this initially that proofreading is absolutely essential, thankfully as an indie author you don’t usually print off 5,000 books before realising your mistake – poor publication and formatting drags indie authors down

 - Almost impossible to get into bookshops – the major wholesalers of books in the UK are Gardners & Bertrams and it is really difficult to get them to stock your book.
+I have received orders from both and have whilst Gardners are easy to deal with, Bertrams not so.
 WH Smiths don’t use either but that doesn’t mean they will stock and Indie book

 - Difficult to get literary awards – its not impossible because there are some awards specifically for Indie authors

 - Charlatans – there are large numbers of people out there promising the world and delivering very little for the money.
 As Indie authors we are wide open to being taken in by scammers.
 There are many genuine courses for authors to help with marketing and editing but there are a lot that are not worth the money.
 Be picky – be careful!

 - Lack of kudos – in some cases, people do not think they are reading a genuine book unless it comes from a traditional publisher